Elise A. Piazza

 I am a C. V. Starr postdoctoral fellow at the Princeton Neuroscience Institute.
 I received my Ph.D. from the University of California, Berkeley in 2015 and my B.A. from Williams College in 2009.

-I am broadly interested in how the brain represents speech and music and how the auditory system uses summary statistics to efficiently process and learn about complex natural sounds.
-Currently, I'm investigating how neural coupling between children and caregivers supports successful communication early in life.
+Within the realm of perception, I am broadly interested in how the brain represents speech and music and how the auditory system uses summary statistics to efficiently process and learn about complex natural sounds.
+From the perspective of the producer, I study how speakers adapt their voices to the demands of unique audiences (e.g., infants).
+Finally, to understand the real-time dynamics of communication at the biological level, I use neural coupling as a measure of interpersonal alignment to predict communicative success and learning outcomes.

 March 2018: My dissertation work on audio-visual statistical learning, and how it quickly helps us disambiguate noisy environments, is out in the Journal of Vision.